simonmichael/hledger_site/src/index.md

 I have it running on my laptop at all times (a window in my tmux config displays various reports on my accounts like current balance, uncleared balance, uncleared transactions, etc.).
 I find it helps me to be mindful of my money if it's only a couple keypresses away.

 It's hugely valuable to have all of your financial data in one, human-readable place.
-Not only to you, but to whomever might be executing your will ;)
+Not only to you, but to whomever might be executing your will ;) --jibcage

 I just moved my whole financial life over to hledger and oh my goodness I’m so much happier (I dumped both QuickBooks and Quicken, which I’d been using previously).